-In many procurement fraud cases an associated risk can be corruption, where an individual accepts a bribe payment to facilitate the awarding of a contract, and once a contract is obtained by this method, in many cases further fraud can be committed to ensure maximum financial gain for the fraudster throughout the lifetime of the contract.
+In many procurement fraud cases, an associated risk can be corruption, where an individual accepts or requests a bribe payment to facilitate the awarding of a contract, and once a contract is obtained by this method, in many cases, further fraud can be committed ensuring maximum financial gain throughout the lifetime of the contract.

 THE INSIDER THREAT

-Assessing bribery and the obtaining or retaining of new business, that includes the use and payment to third parties in developing new areas of business, there has been a number of published cases and reviews that have highlighted the extent of the risk that the financial sector faces.
-However, in publishing these risks have the financial sector and regulating bodies properly considered the extent of the fraud and corruption risk that the financial sector faces.
+Assessing bribery and obtaining or retaining new business, which includes the use and payment to third parties in developing new areas of business, there has been a number of published cases and reviews that have highlighted the extent of the risk that the financial sector faces.
+However, in publishing these risks have the financial sector and regulating bodies properly considered the extent of the fraud and corruption risk that they may face.

-Is procurement an area within your organisation that requires a second look to determine the extent of the fraud and corruption risk?
-Is this a financial crime risk that you aren’t aware of or do you believe that the risk is so low that it is given minimal consideration as part of your compliance regime?
+Bribery in the regulated sectors has in many cases been considered as a front office risk on the financial services and solutions that they provide, however, is procurement an area within your organisation that requires a second look to determine the extent of the fraud and corruption risk?
+Is this a financial crime risk that you aren’t aware of, is it part of your risk management plan or do you believe that the risk is so low that it requires minimal consideration as part of your compliance regime.

-Procurement is a process that all organisations have and use, and financial sector organisations can spend many millions annually on procurement, from cutting edge IT security to facility management and physical security services.
+Procurement is a process that all organisations have and use, and financial sector organisations can spend hundreds of millions annually on, from cutting edge IT security to facility management and physical security services.
 But is it an area that your organisation focuses on or prioritises when assessing fraud and corruption risks?
 The British Standard BS10501 (Guide to Implementing Procurement Fraud Controls) delineates the many methods through which procurement fraud can be committed.

 The UK Financial Conduct Authority (FCA) has tended to focus upon bribery and has published the results of thematic reviews in order to assist organisations in evaluating and developing their own anti-bribery systems and controls.
 These have included a thematic review on anti-bribery and corruption in commercial insurance broking and anti-bribery and corruption systems and controls within Investment Banks.
 The further publication of the final notices to Aon Ltd, Willis Ltd and Besso Limited have provided a specific focus on third party bribery risk in obtaining and retaining new business and the marketing of financial solutions that an organisation may offer.